jtobin/jtobin.github.io/_posts/2016-04-07-flat-mcmc-update.md

 sampler](http://msp.org/camcos/2010/5-1/camcos-v5-n1-p04-p.pdf), a Monte Carlo algorithm that works by running a Markov chain over an ensemble of particles.
 It's easy to get started with (there are no tuning parameters, etc.) and is sufficiently robust for a lot of purposes.
-It became somewhat famous in the astrostatistics community, where some of its members implemented it via the very nice and polished Python library, [emcee](http://dan.iel.fm/emcee/current/).
+The algorithm became somewhat famous in the astrostatistics community, where some of its members implemented it via the very nice and polished Python library, [emcee](http://dan.iel.fm/emcee/current/).

 The library has become my second-most starred repo on Github, with a whopping